 Peaches, nectarines, and papayas are fruit jewels.
 There's nothing like biting into a warm, ripe peach and letting the juices drip down your chin.
 Unfortunately, these same golden juices drip onto your shirt and leave a stain.

 How to Remove Peach, Nectarine, and Papaya Stains From Washable Clothes

 Peach, nectarine, and papaya stains are much like any fruit stain.
 It is the tannin in the fruit that leaves the colored stain on fabrics.
 It is important to treat the stains as soon as possible for easy removal.
 Older stains are always harder to remove.

 First, remove any excess pulp from the fabric with the edge of a dull knife, spoon or even the edge of a credit card.
-Lift straight up and try not to push more stain into the fabric.
+Lift straight up and try not to push more of the stain deeper into the fabric.
 Never rub or wipe with a cloth.
 If the stain is primarily juice, use a plain white cloth or paper towel to blot up as much moisture as you can.

-If possible, flush the stained area with cold water by holding it under a faucet with the water hitting the wrong side of the stain to force out the stain.
+As soon as possible, flush the stained area with cold water by holding it under a faucet with the water hitting the wrong side of the fabric to force out the stain.
 If you can't get to a faucet, sponge the area with a cloth dipped in plain, cool water and blot dry.

 Next, treat the stained area with a solvent-based stain remover spray or gel.
 If you don't have a stain remover, use a bit of heavy-duty liquid laundry detergent (Tide or Persil are leading highly rated brands) to treat the stain.
-These detergents contain enough enzymes to remove the oily component of peanut butter.
-Less expensive brands may not work as well.
-Work the stain remover into the stain with your fingers or with a soft bristled brush.
-Allow the product to sit on the stain for at least fifteen minutes before washing.
+These detergents contain enough enzymes to break apart the stain; less expensive brands may not work as well.
+Work the stain remover into the stain with your fingers or with a soft-bristled brush.
+Allow the product to sit on the stain for at least fifteen minutes before washing the fabric.